HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 If the question marks are replaced by protected, can class B be compiled?
 Yes, B inherits from A so there is no problem to access protected variables in A.

+## 11.41 ##
+The keyword final is used to prevent classes from being extended.
+It is also used to prevent methods form being overridden.